 University of Texas at Dallas Bioengineering and Sciences Building

-The University of Texas at Dallas Bioengineering and Sciences Building provides 220,000 GSF of state-of-the-art research laboratories that are sufficiently flexible to be used as multi-disciplinary teaching labs, laboratory support spaces, faculty and student offices and administrative offices.
-The proposed building will house Bioengineering, Mechanical Engineering, Electrical Engineering, Material Science and Engineering, Neuroscience, Biology, Chemistry and Physics in a new paradigm of highly flexible, interdisciplinary research space within one building.
+(DALLAS, TEXAS) – The University of Texas at Dallas Bioengineering and Sciences building provides 220,000 square feet of state-of-the-art research laboratories that are sufficiently flexible to be used as multi-disciplinary teaching labs, laboratory support spaces, faculty and student offices, and administrative offices.
+The building houses multiple disciplines in a new paradigm of highly flexible research space within one building.

-The overall site is designed to align with the main campus North / South axis, while creating a pedestrian friendly courtyard within the configuration of the existing Natural Science and Engineering Research Building, the new Bioengineering and Sciences Building, and the new 275 seat Lecture Hall.
+The overall site is designed to align with the main campus’s north-south axis while creating a pedestrian-friendly courtyard within the configuration of the existing Natural Science and Engineering Research building, the new Bioengineering and Sciences building, and the new 275-seat lecture hall.

-All laboratory floors connect directly to the adjacent Natural Science and Engineering Building via bridge, except for Level 1 which connects to the existing facility by a covered walkway.
-The Basement Level program consists of 8 Neuroscience Laboratories, and 5 Core Labs.
-Level 1 is home to 12 Chemistry Labs and an executive conference suite including 3 large conference rooms.
-Level 2 houses 16 Physics Laboratories, Level 3 holds 16 Bioengineering Laboratories, and Level 4 has the remaining 4 Neuroscience Laboratories.
+All laboratory floors connect directly to the adjacent Natural Science and Engineering building via a bridge, except for level one, which connects to the existing facility by a covered walkway.
+The basement-level program consists of eight neuroscience laboratories and five core laboratories.
+Level one is home to 12 chemistry laboratories and an executive conference suite, including three large conference rooms.
+Level two houses 16 physics laboratories, level three holds 16 bioengineering laboratories, and level four has the remaining four neuroscience laboratories.

 Owner: University of Texas System

 Contractor: HCBeck, LTD